-Multiple entries from a single school may be permitted at the regional competitions, with permission from the regional host school.
-However, only one entry per school, via this qualifying procedure, will be allowed at the Annual Student Conference competition.
+A Maximum of 2 entries from a single school may be permitted at the regional competitions, with permission from the regional host school.
+If your team would like to send a 2nd car to compete in the Regional Competition, you must request this by submitting your Intent to Compete.
+Please see the separate document titled, "Submit Your Intent to Compete Instructions."
+2nd cars will be allowed if space allows at the Regional Competition Location.
+Only one entry per school, via this qualifying procedure, will be allowed at the Annual Student Conference competition.